agriffin89/GameOfLifeAPI/README.md

 Docker support for easy deployment.

-🔹 Key Features

-Feature

-Description

-State Persistence

-Saves board states to a database.

-Next State Calculation

-Computes the next state of the board.

-Final State Detection

-Detects if the board has stabilized.

-Unit Tests

-Uses xUnit to test core logic.

 🧠 Thought Process

 The board state is represented as a 2D array of 0 (dead) and 1 (alive).